 4. Remember

-The Bible is one epic tale that, from beginning to end, points to Jesus Christ.
-When we reflect on Scripture, we do so to keep in mind everything God has accomplished in His grand redemptive plan, including how He sent Christ to rescue people from their sins.
-When we meditate, we consider the creations of God.
+The Bible is an epic tale—one grand story from beginning to end that points to Jesus Christ.
+When we reflect on Scripture, we do so to keep in mind everything God has accomplished in his grand redemptive plan, including how he sent Christ to rescue people from their sins.
+When we meditate, we consider the creations of God and how God blesses us every day with his goodness.

 5. For Worship

 After we have meditated to concentrate, comprehend, and recall, we usually discover that our hearts are naturally drawn to adoration.
 Therefore, when we pray, we take a moment to lift our sight to the excellence of Christ, to turn away from the world, and to express thankfulness and devotion.
-Meditation leads to joy when the Holy Spirit helps us perceive and appreciate how lovely God is.
+Meditation leads to joy when the Holy Spirit helps us perceive and appreciate how lovely God is—how we can walk worthy, proclaiming his name.

 What Is Scripture Meditation?

-In order to achieve a deeper understanding of and be transformed by God’s truth, the Bible refers to meditation as “intense contemplation.”
-Meditation is indeed a learning tool that can be misused.
-However, we should use it with caution, biblical meditation and understanding, and reverence rather than avoiding it.
+The Bible uses the term “intense contemplation” to refer to meditation, which we use to gain a deeper understanding of and transformation by God’s plans.
+However, we must be cautious, as meditation, being a learning tool, can be misused.
+However, we should use it in our own lives with caution, biblical meditation, understanding, and reverence rather than avoiding it.

 What’s The Difference Between Meditating On The Word Of God And Bible Study?

 We think it’s crucial to distinguish between reading the Bible and studying it in depth.
-Assimilation of facts without application is the primary purpose of reading.
+The assimilation of facts without application is the primary purpose of reading.
 In other words, it is used for data collection.

-When we reflect on God’s Word, we aim to apply the Scriptures to our situations and way of our own life.
+When we reflect on God’s Word, we aim to apply the Scriptures to our situations and ways of living.
 This has an impact beyond knowledge absorption; it changes by helping to mold the person into the image of Christ.

 As the Apostle Paul said, “All Scripture is useful for teaching, reproof, correction, and instruction in righteousness.”
 At that very moment, the Holy Spirit can communicate with us (2 Timothy 3:16).
-We never know how or when the Holy Spirit will condemn and correct us through the Bible.
-The word, according to God’s promise in a bible verse from Isaiah 55:11, “will not return to me empty.”
+We never know how or when they will condemn and correct us through the Bible.
+The word, according to God’s promise in a Bible verse from Isaiah 55:11, “will not return to me empty.”

 It is also crucial to remember that Satan is well-versed in the Scriptures.
 He frequently misinterprets a Scripture passage to tempt us.
 He is an expert at twisting what the Bible teaches (Genesis 3:1).
 However, Jesus successfully defeated Satan when he tempted him in the wilderness (Luke 4).
-Our reliable line of defense against the devil’s onslaught is the Bible.
+Our reliable line of defense against the devil’s onslaught is the Bible and God’s mercy.

 Meditating on God’s Word is a spiritual exercise that can be used to address this.
 It is a practice that demands effort and time but has significant spiritual benefits.
-We must set aside time to grasp the truth of God’s Word.
+We must set aside time to grasp the truth of God’s Word and its great redemption story.

 The fact that the Bible can be so widely available while also being neglected in our time is a perplexing problem.
 On the one hand, technology has made God’s Word more easily accessible.
 It can be found on our iPods, PCs, tablets, and smartphones.

-Romans 12:2 instructs us not to conform to this world but to be renewed in the spirit so that through trying, we may know what the will of God is, what is true and good and acceptable and perfect.
+Romans 12:2 instructs us not to conform to this world but to be renewed in the spirit so that, through trying, we may know what the will of God is—what is true and good, acceptable and perfect.

 Asaph utilizes three verbs in Psalm 77 that perfectly describe concentration.
 He decides to calm his soul by seeking God and clinging to the truth when he becomes bewildered and agitated and cries out to God.
 He declares in verses 11 and 12, “I shall recall the works of the Lord.”
 Yes, I shall think back on your earlier wonders.
 I’ll reflect on your efforts and consider your audacious activities (Psalms 77:11–12).